ILDAnaSoft/ILDbench_Hmumu/DBD/qqh500/analysis/Readme.md

 You need to be careful.

 # How To Use
 0. Assume you already initialized ilcsoft and include own library.
-If not, do it (written in ../mymarlin/Readme.md).
+If not, do it (written in `../mymarlin/Readme.md`).
+This is also necessary for deeper directories.
 1. Prepare your list which contains the path of slcio file you want to proceed.
 2. Edit `hmumu.xml` (check your parameters carefully).
 3. Edit `job.sh` by hand, then do `. job.sh`. `tmp/` directory will be created, and it contains all xml files.